...or send a text. That's my cell phone number.

-Or, if you prefer to avoid real-time contact with other humans, feel free to follow the link to the contact form and I'll get back to you.
+If you prefer to avoid real-time contact with other humans, follow the link to the contact form and I'll get back to you.

 HOW CAN I HELP?